How to take care of your hybrid or electric vehicleBy Kijiji Autos

 Accelerate with a featherlight foot

 One of the major concerns about buying a hybrid vehicle is premature battery deterioration.
 The batteries in a hybrid are required to pull a lot more weight than the regular 12-volt car battery.
 To prolong your car's battery life, it's best to treat it gently and avoid overheating it.
 One of the easiest ways to avoid stressing your battery is to accelerate slowly.
-Conversely, try to avoid slamming on the breaks.
+Conversely, try to avoid slamming on the brakes.

 Drive it regularly

 Just like a gas-powered vehicle, the best way to keep the battery running smoothly is to drive it on a regular basis.
 There is no such thing as prolonging battery life by not using it, so just enjoy the ride as you normally would with a non-hybrid car.

 Don't overcharge the battery or let it die completely

 There's a myth that letting batteries die completely before charging them fully again is the correct mode of operation, but this is not the case in hybrid or electric vehicles.
 In fact, letting it die or charging it at full capacity is not recommended.
 Once in awhile is fine, but making it a regular habit can shorten the lifespan of your battery pack.
 Your battery will last longer if it's plugged in before it's fully depleted and unplugged before it's fully charged.
 Consult your owner's manual for more details about your specific model's charging needs.